chinaares/terraform-openstack-mesos/README.md

-# terraform-templates
+# terraform-openstack-mesos
-A collection of terraform templates
+A terraform template to deploy a mesos cluster on OpenStack